AI-santosh-88/PANDAS-PRACTICAL/README.md

 #### 15.Slicing with Step:
 store[0:100:10] Selects rows from index 0 to 100 with a step of 10 (every 10th row).

-Selecting a single row using slicing store[10:11] selects the row at index 10.
+#### Selecting a single row using slicing
+store[10:11] selects the row at index 10.

-These steps are typical for initial data exploration and preparation.
-You were checking for missing values, understanding data types, selecting columns, and creating subsets of your data, all of which are crucial before moving on to more advanced analysis.
+##### These steps are typical for initial data exploration and preparation.
+I were checking for missing values, understanding data types, selecting columns.